-Most importantly, you want to get the all-clear from your dentist, chiropractor or other medical professional before trying any essential oils for TMJ.
-There is a chance that the oils could interfere with a medication you're taking.
-Some people also have allergic reactions to oils.
+Most importantly, get the all-clear from your dentist, chiropractor, or doctor before trying any essential oils for TMJ.
+There is a chance that the oils could interfere with a medication you're taking or cause an allergic reaction.
 Discussing the use of essential oils with your medical and dental team in advance ensures that everyone is on the same page and that any issues can be corrected quickly.